Bedroom tax

 - A person aged 16 or over

-- Two children aged under 16 of the same gender (they are expected to share)
+- Two children under 16 of the same gender (expected to share)

-- Two children aged under 10 (children of both genders are expected to share)
+- Two children under 10 (regardless of gender, expected to share)

-- If you have an adult child in the armed forces or an adult child studying away from home, their bedroom won’t be affected either
+- You have an adult child in the armed forces or studying away from home — their room won’t be counted as spare

-- You or your partner are of state pension age or Pension Credit age
+- You or your partner have reached State Pension age or are eligible for Pension Credit

 Are you struggling with the bedroom tax?